 - All tax allowances and reliefs

-- Types of charges held
+- The types of charges held

-- Possibility of deferring liabilities
+- The possibility of deferring liabilities

-- Accounting standards adopted
+- The accounting standards adopted

-- Centre of main interest (COMI)
+- The centre of main interest (COMI)

 - Place of registration of the company